-Some have suggested that Apple might be preparing to follow the Google Map naming method with updated map assets, but after months of no name instead of Sea of Japan, I don’t believe it.
-It’s just stupid Apple playing international politics.
+Some suggested that Apple might be preparing to follow the Google Map naming method with updated map assets, but after more than a year of no name instead of Sea of Japan, that isn’t the excuse.
+This is Apple playing international politics.
 Removing a place name altogether is a boneheaded move that appeases nobody.
 It is the worst kind of big tech censorship we don’t need.

 Yahoo Japan Maps has the best cartography in Japan in comparison with Apple and Google and remains the local leader.
 They are the only major map that gets notoriously difficult map places like Shinjuku station just right for road and rail navigation.
 No fuss, no layer on/off nonsense.
 And they keep improving things like the latest cartography tweaks.
 Compare today’s Shinjuku station screenshots at the same zoom level and see for yourself: